CawdV3.1

 Worker Traits Defined

-Half of your grade at CAWD is defined by something called “Worker Traits”.
-These traits, or behaviors not something you create in Photoshop, 3D Studio Max, etc, but they are equally important to CTE as a school, as well as your future.
-They revolve around acting professionally to students, staff and visitors, and striving to do the best that you can do academically.
+One quarter of your grade at CAWD is defined by something called “Worker Traits”.
+These traits, or behaviors are not something you create in Photoshop, Blender, etc, but they are equally important to CTE as a school, as well as your future.
+They revolve around acting professionally, and striving to do the best that you can do academically.

 Worker Traits are also referred to as employability traits, what colleges and employers want to see in their population.
 Some characteristics of students displaying good worker traits are: